What is psikat?

 Cell Grid

-• Right-click for context menu options:
+• Right-click for context menu:

-• Clear All — removes all loaded samples
+• Clear All - remove all samples

 Volume & Pan